cpfaff/rbefdata_paper/paper/rbefdata.md

 ### keeping workflow scripts close to the data: Provenance

-While well described data helps a lot in understanding datasets and on deciding upon the relevance and applicability of data for a certain analysis there is still lots of manual intervention necessary to prepare the data for analysis (cite Karin and me? or xxx).
-It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
-This preparatory steps not only are time and labour intensive but also potentially error prone, especially as the complexity of the analyses increases.
-Provenance and the advantage of keeping scripts (workflows) close to the data.

 Clarify: controlled vocabulary - thesaurus - ontology.
 Controlled vocabulary for finding and sorting, ontology for automatic reasoning.